AdobeDocs/experience-manager-screens.en/help/using/system-security-aem-screens.md

 This page highlights the System Security Considerations for AEM Screens.

+## White Paper for AEM Screens Security {#faqs-screens}

+This section describes the white paper.

 ## FAQs for AEM Screens Security {#faqs-screens}

 The following FAQs assume an authenticated, registered player architecture using HTTPS as the communication protocol between player and AEM Server.

 ### FAQ 1 {#faq1}

 Can player traffic be re-routed to a malicious server and instructed to download and play malicious media content?

 **Answer**